On the Viability of Open-Source Financial Rails: Economic Security of Permissionless Consensus: Distributed Consensus Formal Execution Model

 \subsection{Definitions}

 Because the Nakamoto consensus protocol requires randomness, a small probability of failure may be inevitable.
 The formal definition of liveness for the Nakamoto and Stubborn Nakamoto protocols bounds the failure probability by a security parameter $\lambda$.
-The protocol can tune its security parameter $\lambda$ by selecting a confirmation depth parameter $k$, with $k=\omega(\log \lambda)$.
+The protocol can tune its security parameter $\lambda$ by selecting a required block depth $k$, such that $k=\omega(\log \lambda)$.

 For the sake of simplicity, we assume that an honest node that mines a block can include all the outstanding valid transactions (not included in the longest chain) given its local view.
 Let $T_{\rm conf} = T_{\rm conf}(\lambda, \Delta, n, \rho)$ be a function of the security parameter $\lambda$, network delay $\Delta$, number of nodes $n$, and fraction of adversary nodes $\rho$.
 We call $T_{\rm conf}$ the \emph{confirmation time}.\todo{poly-length execution}